GrilloPress/approach/book/create-message-model.md

 Message.create(name: 'Andrew', email: 'example@fake.com', phone: '00000000000', company: 'Grillopress', body: 'Forgot to mention, buy some bread!')
 ```

+Feel free to add some of your own messages.
+Once you have finished run ```rake db:setup```.
+This will trigger rake to create those messages in the database.

-In our next section we'll wire up our controller to let us create messages through our a webpage
+In our next section we'll wire up our controller to let us create messages through our a webpage, rather than rake, and view our messages as well.